 Check your coverage

-The more coverage you have, the higher your insurance premium will be.
+The more auto insurance coverage you have, the higher your insurance premium can be.
+The type of coverage you choose also impacts your insurance costs.
+Most states require a minimum amount of liability coverage.
+You may also add comprehensive coverage and collision coverage, which provides physical damage coverage to your car if it’s damaged or totaled in a covered claim.
 Although it is enticing when your insurance provider offers optional coverage, like glass repair or roadside assistance, choose carefully because the price of those coverages can add up.
 Only pay for the coverages that you actually need, and check for duplicate coverage.
 For instance, you might already have roadside assistance through your credit card provider.

 Frequently asked questions